A note on the Nielsen realization problem for hyper-K\"ahler manifolds: Abstract

 \section{Abstract}

-We give an answer to the Nielsen realization problem for \hk{} manifolds in terms of the same invariant used for K3 surfaces.
-We determine that, for some of the known deformation types, the representation of the mapping class group on the second cohomology admits a section on its image and produce an example where lifting of diffeomorphisms behaves differently than the case of homeomeorphisms.
+We give an answer to the Nielsen realization problem for \hk{} manifolds in analogy to the case of K3 surfaces.
+We determine that, for some of the known deformation types, the representation of the mapping class group on the second cohomology admits a section on its image.